What Is Landscape Photography?

 Buy Direct From The Artist

 Art buyers and collectors seeking personal service and high-quality production value are best served by contacting photographic artists directly via their personal website.
 Not all photographers are created equal but you can easily determine which photographers are serious about you with providing quality service just by spending a few minutes on their website.
-I have been a landscape and travel photographer for nearly 20 years and have been providing services for art buyers for much of this time.
+I have been a landscape and travel photographer for 20 years and have been providing services for art buyers for much of this time.
 My objective is to learn about your art needs and help you to fulfill those needs.
-Sometimes your needs call for a large, exquisitely produced fine art landscape photography print while other times you might simply need a loose print sent directly to your framer for a hospital art collection.
+Sometimes your needs call for ready to hang, large-format limited edition fine art landscape photography prints while other times you might simply need a loose print sent directly to your framer for a hospital art collection.
 Regardless of what the specific need is, I can help guide you in the right direction.
 Sometimes that might mean referring you to another fellow artist while in other situations I might have the ideal artwork for you.
 Contact me and we will figure that out together.